frankoemig/vital-signs-demo/input/pagecontent/index.md

 There will be a back and forth between the different phases to improve the content, and to ensure consistency.
 That helps to align and identify gaps.

+### Meta-Model vs. Information Model

+Another word on these two terms: In principle are they used interchangeably, ie. with the same intent.
+However, most probably they are not quite equivalent because **information models** help with an overarching collection of details that may be lost within **meta-models**.